KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-WienerLinien by fewieden](https://github.com/fewieden/MMM-WienerLinien)

-1. Recommendation: `.codeclimate.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `npm run` in file `.travis.yml`: Replace it with `node --run`.
+1. Recommendation: Found `npm run` in file `.travis.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-3. Outdated: Found `MichMich/MagicMirror` in file `MMM-WienerLinien.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `MMM-WienerLinien.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update section (like `## Update`).
+4. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-6. Recommendation: The README seems to have a config example without a trailing comma.
+5. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-7. Recommendation: The README seems not to have clone instructions.
+6. Recommendation: The README seems not to have clone instructions.
-8. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-9. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-11. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-12. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+11. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-13. Recommendation: There is no CODE_OF_CONDUCT file.
+12. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-14. Recommendation: There is no dependabot configuration file.
+13. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-15. Recommendation: Replace eslintrc by new flat config.
+14. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-WiFiPassword by TeraTech](https://github.com/TeraTech/MMM-WiFiPassword)